sCrypt-Inc/scrypt-ts-by-example.github.io/src/pages/constructor/index.md

 ---
 title: Constructor
 version: 0.1.0
-description: Smart contract constructors in scryptTS
+description: Smart contract constructors in sCrypt
 ---

 A smart contract must have an explicit constructor if it has at least one `@prop`.